Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map in the general case

-We prove in conclusion our result: in the general case the canonical map is a holomorphic embedding in $\PR^5$. \begin{thm1} Let be $(A, \mathcal{L})$ a general $(1,2,2)$-polarized abelian $3$-fold and let be $\Surf$ a general surface in the linear system $|\mathcal{L}|$.
+In conclusion, we can prove the main result of this paper: \begin{thm1} Let be $(A, \mathcal{L})$ a general $(1,2,2)$-polarized abelian threefold and let be $\Surf$ a general surface in the linear system $|\mathcal{L}|$.
 Then the canonical map of $\Surf$ is a holomorphic embedding. \end{thm1} \begin{proof}

-\noindentTX By propositions \ref{injectivedifferential} it is enough to prove that the canonical map of a general smooth surface $\Surf$ in the linear system $|\mathcal{L}|$ on a general $(1,2,2)$-polarized abelian $3$-fold $(A, \mathcal{L})$ is injective.